 Dr. Shane specializes in technical assistance related to police policy and practice issues, research, evaluation, training, and litigation support.
 Dr. Shane typically works with mayors and city councils, county executives and county commissions, police executives (chief, sheriff, director, commissioner), labor unions, joint committees, and law firms.

-Dr. Shane conducts training in several disciplines including criminal investigations, data analysis and statistics, use of force, performance management, data analysis, and problem-oriented policing (POP).
+Dr. Shane conducts training in several disciplines including criminal investigations, data analysis and statistics, use of force, performance management, and problem-oriented policing (POP).

 Dr. Shane conducted POP training and criminal investigation training for the Uruguay National Police (Montevideo, UY).
 Dr. Shane develops his training courses based university-level academic principles supported by science.